 MEDICAL AUTO INSURANCE FOR INJURY WORKING ON CAR OR USING CAR – MN LAWYER

-If you have been injured in an accident while working on or repairing a car or some other way involving a vehicle in Minnesota, please call us and speak with a lawyer for a free consultation.
+If you have been injured in an accident while working on or repairing a car in Minnesota, there may be auto insurance coverage.
+Call us and speak with a lawyer for a free consultation.
 We will discuss your case with you and advise you of your rights.